KyleZhou0217/2048Game/README.txt

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

+  Implementing the logic of sliding and merging Squares was a challenging since there were many different cases to consider and many times my implementation wouldn't merge or slide the Squares correctly for a specific edge case.

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?

+  I think overall for my design there is a good separation of functionality between the actual game logic and drawing/updating the board in the GUI.
+My private states are encapsulated within each class so that other classes cannot break invariants I've decided within each class.
+Something I would refactor would be my changeBoard method in Game2048 which handles the merging of the cells since I think there is a lot of copy-pasted code and overall the method could be implemented better if we could add a viewing perspective on the board so the changeBoard method wouldn't have to consider all directions of movement with slight variations in for loop logic to iterate through the board.

 ========================